Gorilla Families In Uganda

 1. Nshongi family

-Created in 2009, this is the largest gorilla group within the Rushaga Sector, it initially had 36 members led by Nshongi but was later on reduced by 10 members who broke off with Mishaya to form their own family.
-Shortly after, Bweza a silverback also broke off.
+Created in 2009, this is the largest gorilla group within the Rushaga Sector.
+It initially had 36 members led by Nshongi but was later reduced to 10 members who broke off with Mishaya to form their own family.
+Shortly after, Bweza, a silverback, also broke off.

 The family currently has 26 members.
-Its name was derived from River Nshongi where the family was first seen, this name was derived from the saying “Omushongi Gwobwoki” meaning honey that resembles the brownish color of the river.
+Its name originated from the River Nshongi, where the family was first seen.
+The saying “Omushongi Gwobwoki” means honey that resembles the brownish color of the river.

 1. Busingye family.

-Busingye means “peace”, the family derived its name from its silverback Busingye, however, he doesn’t depict his name as he likes starting up fights with other gorilla families and snatches away females whom he includes to build his own family.
+Busingye means “peace.”
+The family derived its name from its silverback, Busingye.
+However, he doesn’t depict his name as he likes starting fights with other gorilla families and snatching away females whom he includes to build his own family.
 He has so far grown the family to 9 members.

 Being able to win fights is a sign of being powerful among gorillas.
-He initially broke away from the Kahungye family in 2012 with 7 members.
+He initially broke away from the Kahungye family in 2012 with seven members.

 1. Bweza gorilla family.